 Kevin Barry won The Sunday Times EFG Private Bank Short Story Award 2012 for this particular story and I’m feeling pleased with myself because I immediately spotted the genius in this one, without knowing about the award.

 Here’s Kevin Barry interviewed soon after learning he’d won it.

 (It’s interesting to hear Barry say that he writes 10-12 short stories a year but only one or two of those will be good enough for publication.
 Therefore, one collection every five years is about the right pace for a short story writer.)

 Like a number of Alice Munro stories, “Beer Trip To Llandudno” involves a plot in which two characters meet after a long absence.
 It is a surprise to find the other has aged.
-There’s nothing more confronting as a reminder that you, yourself, has aged equally (or worse).
+There’s nothing more confronting as a reminder that you, yourself, have aged equally (or worse).
 Continue reading “Beer Trip To Llandudno by Kevin Barry”